 The upper is leather, and the sole is manmade, yet quite durable in both parts.

 One thing you really have to pay attention to with footwear, but especially boots, is the sizing.

 We loved the fact that these run true-to-size, which makes the whole buying process much easier, especially when online shopping!
 The tall knee-high shaft is not only adorable but is great on those cold winter days.
 Make sure to check your measurements for a good fit.

-The heel comes in at one inch which is comfortable and sturdy.
+The heel comes in at only an inch which is comfortable and sturdy.
 You’ll also find a rear zipper with a snap-tab closure to make sure your boots are securely fastened and the zipper is kept tucked in with the tab to make sure it doesn’t catch on anything or is waving around in the wind.
 There is also elastic goring around the top of the boot.